 Abuse it - I command you.

-Now the Boots of Speed and health pots are the usual.
+Now the Boots and health pots are the usual.
 However.
 If you are up against someone like Annie who just clicks and hits, the boots won't do much good.
 In that case, get Doran's Ring to start.

 If you are someone who hates auto-attacking with her, or needs some magic resist, or the mana regen, swap Nashor's Tooth for Athene's Unholy Grail.
 It's an amazing item for Orianna, and depending on your opponent and what's working best, it can be considerably better than Nashor's, and vice versa.